StackVista/stackstate-docs/use/checks-and-monitors/add-a-health-check.md

 ### Time window (or window size)

 By default, the time window is 300000 milliseconds (or 5 minutes).
 The time window will directly influence the number of positive or false negative alerts.
 The longer you configure the time window, the less sensitive it will be.
-However, if it is too short this may lead to a sudden spike in unwanted alerts, which might not help you meet your SLO.
+However, if it's too short this may lead to a sudden spike in unwanted alerts, which might not help you meet your SLO.
 You should balance the time window based on the metric and how early you want to be alerted on spikes.

 ## Check functions